irbizzelus/random-noncode-stuff/Gilza txts/Weapons_2.5.md

 |450 dmg|1|1|Usually highest recoil and by far the worst ammo economy.
 Best combined with ammo related skills.
 Usage in single-fire mode recommended.|

 ### New AR attachments
-* M308 and Galant rifles now have AP rounds - same as AP(DMR) kits, but they are categorized as ammunition
+Damage class adjusting ammunition was added to some weapons - this ammunition attachment allows you to change damage class of your weapon.
+In addition to damage, ammo pick up is adjusted to match new damage class.
+Other stats may be adjusted as well.
+Weapons that have recieved such ammunition:
-* 7.62 Little Friend now has a 5.56 conversion kit - it reduces damage but increases ammo pick up
+* 7.62 Little Friend now has a 5.56 conversion kit
-* Byk-1 now has a 5.45 conversion kit - it reduces damage but increases ammo pick up
+* Byk-1 now has a 5.45 conversion kit
-* AMCAR now has RRLP rounds - they reduce damage class to 125 and increase ammo pick up
+* AMCAR now has RRLP rounds
-* Falcon rifle now has 7.62x51mm SP rounds - they reduce damage class to 250 and increase ammo pick up
+* Falcon rifle now has 7.62x51mm SP rounds
+* Car-4 now has HP rounds
-* Car-4, AK 7.62 and Golden AK 7.62 now have HP rounds - they can be used to upgrade weapon's damage class (which affects ammo pick up)
+* AK 7.62 and Golden AK 7.62 now have HP rounds
+* Cavity 9mm now has 9x19mm QuakeMaker rounds
+* KS12 Urban now has 12.7x55mm PS12A rounds

+Other attachment updates/additions:
+* Gewehr3's CQB and Sniper kits have new updated values: CQB kit now has reduced damage class (200) with increases to other stats, while the Sniper kit acts like an AP kit
-* 7.62 Little Friend and Byk-1 now have a High velocity round for their underbarrel launchers - increase grenade travel speed by 3x with a 20% ammo pick up cost.
+* 7.62 Little Friend and Byk-1 now have a High velocity round for their underbarrel launchers - this round increases grenade travel speed by 3x with a 20% ammo pick up cost.
 Note: only works if you are the lobby host, otherwise reverts itself to standard round stats.
-* Gewehr3's CQB and Sniper kits have new updated values: CQB kit now has reduced damage class (200) with increases to other stats, while the Sniper kit acts like an AP kit
+* M308 and Galant rifles now have AP rounds - similar to AP(DMR) kits, but they are categorized as a separate ammunition attachment.

 # Shotguns: